lxgr-linux/buildaur/README.md

 # Blacklist

-The blacklist is stored in /usr/share/buildaur/blacklist contains package names which are excluded in updates.
+The blacklist stored in /usr/share/buildaur/blacklist contains package names which are excluded in updates.